mock-server/mockserver/README.md

 MockServer
 ==========

-**Please note these image tags below are not accurate because github now acks as a proxy for these images; to see the acurate value click on the image.**
+**Please note these image tags below are not always accurate because github now acks as a proxy for these images; to see the acurate value click on the image.**

 **Build Status:**